 The crime rate has decreased over the past decade in South Carolina, going from 14,574 crimes in 2006 to 10,123 by 14% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-All law enforcement officers in the state of South Carolina have the power to arrest you.
+All law enforcement officers in this state have the power to arrest you.
 This list includes local police officers, state troopers, sheriff’s and their deputies.
 Officers from out-of-state can also arrest someone if they are in pursuit of a suspect who crosses state lines.
 Any private citizen can arrest someone when they witness someone committing a felony or theft.
 There are some strict laws concerning the circumstances, and someone would want to familiarize themselves with those before arresting anyone.

-Arrest records will remain on someone’s criminal report for life if they do nothing to have them expunged.
+Arrest reports will remain on South Carolina inmate records for life if they do nothing to have them expunged.
 However, only first-time offenses and minor charges can be expunged.
 Most serious misdemeanors and violent felonies will stay on a criminal record for life.
 Offenders will have to wait three or five years before applying for expungement.
 They also have to pay a $300 fee and can’t have any additional charges against them when applying.

 Most of the violent crime offenders in South Carolina were 20-29 and the largest percentage of violent crime victims were 20-29.